Symplectic structure in open string field theory I: Rolling tachyons: Rolling tachyon in effective scalar field theory

 Integration should be carried out over real energies, but due to the form of $\phi(E)$ in \eq{nonperturb_eff} this is not possible.
 We are forced make a choice.
 Either the contour is deformed below the real axis to the quadrant

 or above the real axis to the quadrant

 as shown in figure \ref{fig:SympOSFT2}.
 The two contours give respectively the solution \eq{roll_forward} or its time reverse.
-It is somewhat puzzling to find two rolling tachyon solutions when there should only be one.
+It is strange that the effective field theory has two rolling tachyon solutions when there should only be one.
 We believe that the correct interpretation is that the two solutions are physically equivalent, despite the very different nature of their time evolution.
 One solution is adapted for describing the early time behavior, and the other the late time behavior.

-We can speculate whether something analogous is happening in open SFT.
+We can speculate whether something analogous happens in open SFT.
 The exponential rolling tachyon solution in SFT undergoes violent oscillations towards the future.
-But a different solution might be needed to reveal the true nature of the decay process at late times.
+A different solution might be needed to reveal the nature of the decay process at late times.
 Perhaps the solution ends at the tachyon vacuum, as suggested in \cite{Ellwood}.
 It is interesting to consider the pressure of the rolling tachyon background \cite{Sen2,Sen3}, which is proportional to the function

 The exponential rolling tachyon solution in open SFT reconstructs $f(t)$ as an expansion in powers of $e^t$, for example though computation of the Ellwood invariant \cite{Ellwood2,Kudrna2}.
 This expansion however diverges at finite time.
-To continue further, we may need the other solution to reconstruct the pressure as an expansion in powers of $e^{-t}$.
-There are indications from \cite{Erler6} that the nature of this solution could be inferred from asymptotic analysis of the rolling tachyon background.
+Another solution may be needed to reconstruct the pressure as an expansion in powers of $e^{-t}$.
+Perhaps the solution can be inferred from asymptotic analysis of the rolling tachyon background, following \cite{Erler6}.